All Episodes

 There's a hidden, duplicitous agenda.

-So in other words, you've been, uh, you've been working.
+So, in other words, you've been working.

-So it's been very therapeutic.
+So, it's been very therapeutic.

 Sure.

-We have a very nice link right on the front of my website which says Richard Hoagland writes in my absence.
+We have a very nice link right on the front of my website, which says, Richard Hoagland writes in my absence.

-So if they go to my website and click on that they'll go right on over.
+So if they go to my website and click on that, they'll go right on over.

-Well you know part of what we're looking at is to turn the tables on some of this political obfuscation.
+Well, you know, part of what we're looking at is to turn the tables on some of this political obfuscation.

 And it's distraction.